AngelosKontalis/Goal-prediction-machine-learning-project/README.md

 The performance is evaluated using **accuracy, precision, recall, and ROC curves**.

 ## 📜 License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License].
 Contributions and modifications are welcome!